cupnoodle/blog/_posts/2016-06-04-deploy-rails-passenger-rubyconf.markdown

 ## Step Ten - Install PostgreSQL
 We will install PostgreSQL as the database for rails as it is the most pouplar RDBMS for rails.<br>
-<code>sudo apt-get install postgresql postgresql-contrib</code>
+<code>sudo apt-get install postgresql postgresql-contrib libpq-dev</code>
 By default, Postgresql will create a database user/role named '**postgres**'.
 We will need to login using this account and create a new user/role.

 Type the command below to create a new superuser for the database.
-The command below will use the postgres account (in the operating system) to create a superuser named <strong>demo</strong> for the database, change the <strong>demo</strong> to your desired username.
+The command below will use the postgres account (in the operating system) to create a superuser named <strong>demo</strong> for the database, change the <strong>demo</strong> to match the username of the sudo user you created in step two.
 <code>sudo -u postgres createuser -s <span style="color: #F20B2E;">demo</span></code>

 After creating the database user, we will need to set a password for the user.
 First, log into the PostgreSQL console using the postgres system account :